TheChristronaut/rock-paper-scissors/README.md

-This project is going to be a simple game of rock-paper-scissors.
+This project is a simple game of rock-paper-scissors.

-It will be played within the console